 In the first of a series of articles on backing up your data we discuss the most important task of any IT professional – that of making sure, in the event of disaster or error, that your organisation’s data is secure.
 In this article we discuss the very basics of backup.

-Backups are the most important IT Support task you’ll encounter
+Backups are a vital IT Support task

 Backing up your data is one of the most important things you can do for your IT.
 It’s probably the least glamorous part of any IT administrator’s job but making sure that the precious data assets of your business are appropriately backed up, and that they can be reinstated with the minimum of data loss, delay and disruption is without question the cornerstone of all good IT practice.